PeakLab

 Fundamentals

-• Verticles: modular, isolated deployment units communicating via a distributed event bus
+• Verticle model (isolated deployment units) communicating via a distributed event bus for decoupled architecture

 Benefits

-• Exceptional performance: handling millions of concurrent connections with low resource consumption thanks to the non-blocking model
+• Exceptional performance handling millions of concurrent connections through Netty's non-blocking I/O model

 Practical Example